coryhardman/coryhardman.github.io/_posts/2021-08-01-passwords-are-great.md

       some alternative "something you have" factor.

 As you can see, passwords have a lot of benefits and these are the reasons password use continues to endure.
+Any product that attempts to unseat passwords will need to provide compelling alternatives to each of these points.
 In a follow up, I'm going to write about why passwords suck.
-In particular about the attacks and the unfortunate policies that have been created to attempt to compact those attacks -- ultimately why those policies are failing users and companies that rely on passwords still.
+In particular about the attacks and the unfortunate policies that have been created in an effort to combat those attacks -- ultimately why those policies are failing users and companies that rely on passwords still.